blebon/directChillFoam/docs/source/tutorials/Lebon2020.rst

   internalField   uniform 0.475; // C.Mg

-The inlet boundary condition is a fixed value:
+The inlet boundary condition is a fixed value (stored in internalField):

 .. code-block:: C